Blair1233/Class24/1-Lesson-Plans/13-Cloud-Security/2/Activities/06_Jumpbox_Admin/Unsolved/README.md

    - In the configuration settings, select **Inbound security rules** on the left panel.

-   - Makes sure to set a priority level lower than your rule to deny all traffic.
+   - Makes sure to set a priority level higher than your rule to deny all traffic. **Hint:** Remember rules go in order from lower number to highter number.

 	 - Limit traffic from your external IP address and to only the internal IP address of the jump box.